-Minimise overall water consumption using captured water where practicable

-Our biggest use of water is in the manufacturing process for which it is an essential ingredient.
+Minimise overall water consumption using captured water where practicable Our biggest use of water is in the manufacturing process for which it is an essential ingredient.
 Some water is also used for dust suppression and in the offices at each site.
-We harvest rain water at all three plants and are working to maximise the use of this and minimise the use of both mains water and abstracted borehole water.
+We harvest rainwater at all three plants and are working to maximise the use of this and minimise the use of both mains water and abstracted borehole water.

 Water plans have been prepared for all three sites this year enabling better understanding of flows, usage and any additional metering required.
 As a result, meters are to be installed on boreholes at both Leeds and Brandon - installation of these meters is a target for next year.
+Using estimates from flow rates, consumption of borehole water this year was 47.4 litres/tonne aggregate produced.